 And checkout our Tyler Outdoor Guide, Tyler Lakes section, and the Rose Rudman Recreational Trail

-And for a fun shopping adventure near Tyler, visit the world famous First Monday Trade Days in Canton on August 28-31, 2014, for all of your fall shopping and decorating projects.
+And for a fun shopping adventure near Tyler, visit the world famous First Monday Trade Days in Canton on October 2-5, 2014, for all of your fall shopping and Thanksgiving decorating projects.
 First Monday is the ultimate flea market in the entire U.S.A.